 * IMPORTANT: You should ensure that your Common Core course selection does not violate the requirement of not taking more than four courses within an academic year.
 Otherwise, your enrollment will be disapproved by the system automatically.

 You are strongly advised to refer to the Course Selection Schedule as well as the Quick Guide on Course Selection and Enrollment available on the HKU Portal before performing your course selection.

 Why are tutorials important?

-Tutorials, which are normally conducted weekly in a small groups setting, are an essential and compulsory element of study in the Common Core Curriculum.
-The purpose of tutorials is to provide a context for you to clarify and deepen your understanding through dialogue with others in an interactive setting.
+Tutorials, which are normally conducted weekly in a small group setting, are an essential and compulsory element of study in the Common Core.
+The purpose of tutorials is to provide a context for you to deepen your understanding through dialogue with others in an interactive setting.
 Additionally, tutorials offer an environment for you to improve your communication skills and develop your confidence.
-Each member of the tutorial group has responsibility for creating an effective learning experience for all concerned, and it is therefore important that you prepare adequately by reviewing lectures, formulating questions for discussion, and completing any preset tasks such as reading, writing, or research requirements.
+Each member of the tutorial group has the responsibility for creating an effective learning experience for all concerned, and it is therefore important that you prepare adequately by reviewing lectures, formulating questions for discussion, and completing any preset tasks such as reading, writing or research requirements.